-4. Do I need a referral from my family doctor obtain medical care from a specialist such as Dr. Kuzinkovas?
+4. Do I need a referral from my family doctor to obtain medical care from a weight loss specialist such as Dr. Kuzinkovas?

-5. What should I expect during the first visit?
+5. What should I expect during my initial consultation?

 Once your test results are back, Dr. Kuzinkovas will give you a diagnosis and will help you decide on which bariatric surgical procedure is appropriate for you.
 He then explains the procedure in detail and gives you instructions for the next step in the process.
 During this time, he can answer any questions you have.